firefly-iii/docs/docs/docs/csv/usage/post.md

 !!! warning
     If PHP can read from the directory you point it to, it will try to do so.
 Although it will search for non-executable pairs of files (ie. CSV and JSON) it will pick up whatever is there.
 This is a security risk, so make sure nobody else can access your CSV importer.

-The command doesn't support uploading files through this command (yet).